Information governance: Records management

 In 2012, Compliance, Governance and Oversight Council (CGOC) developed the Information Governance Process Maturity Model, or (IGPMM).
 The model outlines 13 key processes in electronic discovery (e-discovery) and information management.
 Each process is described in terms of a maturity level from one to four – completely manual and ad hoc to greater degrees of process integration across functions and automation.
 In 2017, it was updated to include an emphasis on legal, privacy, information security, cloud security issues and evolving data privacy concerns, including the impact of The General Data Protection Regulation (GDPR)(EU).

 Organizational structure

 In the past, records managers owned records management, perhaps within a compliance department at an enterprise.
 In order to address the broader issues surrounding records management, several other key stakeholders must be involved.
 Legal, IT, and Compliance tend to be the departments that touch information governance the most, though certainly other departments might seek representation.
 Many enterprises create information governance committees to ensure that all necessary constituents are represented and that all relevant issues are addressed.

+Chief information governance officer

+A chief information governance officer (CIGO) is a senior executive of a business, organization or government entity who oversees the management and coordination of all information on an enterprise-wide scale.
+Unlike a chief marketing officer or chief technology officer, whose roles focus on narrower areas, the CIGO is in charge of implementing, facilitating, and improving information governance strategies across all facets of an organization.
+The CIGO helps other executives make decisions based on the values, costs, and risks associated with information.

+Evolution

+In past decades, information governance responsibilities might have fallen under the purview of the chief information officer (CIO).
+But somewhere along the line, the CIO job description changed to focus solely on the information systems and associated technology that power a company—not the information itself.

+In today's age of big data, organizations have more information under their control than ever before.
+To extract the maximum value from that data while simultaneously protecting an organization from its associated risks, business leaders have turned toward the CIGO because of the role's independence from other departments.
+CIGOs are tasked with neutrally balancing the needs of all departments with respect to an entire organization's top priorities.

+Though the position is an emerging one, support for the CIGO continues to rise as business leaders increasingly understand the implications of information governance (and more importantly, the lack thereof).
+While many organizations have information governance projects in place, such initiatives are much more likely to succeed with top-down management.

+Responsibilities

+Since the CIGO is a relatively new position, the role's responsibilities are not set in stone and continue to evolve.
+For the most part, today's CIGOs: